We help anyone in acute need

 Another group of people who access our services do have somewhere to live – but it may be of very poor quality and overcrowded.
 Terrible private rented properties where water runs down the walls and there is perhaps no heating in the winter, even though it is occupied by older people.

 Some have their own flats but may have been previously homeless.
 They may have to share with other tenants who are aggressive and bullying, or use drugs, or commit crimes, or make lots of noise.
 They may be unable to afford to heat the flat, or pay for hot water or food.
-So they come in to us, for a welcome, warmth, clothes and showers.
+So they come in to us for help, advice and food.

 It goes without saying that living in these circumstances often leads to chronic problems of substance misuse and mental ill-health.
 Sometimes, it was these problems that led to poverty and homelessness in the first place, but often they follow them.
 We welcome everyone and try to help people overcome these issues – and many more, from childhood or sexual abuse, problem gambling, physical health problems, debt, offending…..

-The people who access our training and support to get employment come from the day centre, but also from a referral from probation, the Job Centre and other charities.
-They will all have specific needs like our day centre users, but they have been referred to us for help to move towards employability because of our expertise with people a long way from the labour market.
+People who access our Learning 4 Living to improve employability may be from a referral from probation, the Job Centre and other charities.
+They will all have specific needs, but they have been referred to us for help to move towards employability because of our expertise with people a long way from the labour market.

 In our food club, we supply food to people on benefits: everyone we see is on a low income and strives every day to make ends meet.
-They may not all have the challenging issues our day centre users face, but their lives are still hard, on incomes that do not cover rent, heat, clothes, and food.
+They may not all have the challenging issues our hand up service users face, but their lives are still hard, on incomes that do not cover rent, heat, clothes, and food.